r-spatial/sf/README.md

 # sfr - simple features for R

-Authors: Edzer Pebesma, Roger Bivand
+Authors: Edzer Pebesma, Roger Bivand, ...

 [Simple features](https://en.wikipedia.org/wiki/Simple_Features) (oficially: _simple feature access_) is an open ([OGC](http://www.opengeospatial.org/standards/sfa) and [ISO](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=40114)) standard for access and manipulation of spatial vector data (points, lines, polygons).
 It includes a standard [SQL schema](http://www.opengeospatial.org/standards/sfs) that supports storage, retrieval, query and update of feature collections via a SQL interface.
 All commonly used databases provide this interface.
 [GeoJSON](http://geojson.org/) is a standard for encoding simple features in JSON, and is used in javascript and MongoDB.
 Well-known-text ([WKT](https://en.wikipedia.org/wiki/Well-known_text)) is a text representation of simple features used often in linked data; well-known-binary a standard binary representation used in databases. _Simple Feature Access_ defines coordinate reference systems, and makes it easy to move data from longitude-latitude to projections back and forth in a standardized way.